 Today, your GARDENA Newsletter has answers to questions from A for aerification to M for moss in lawns.
-In Part 2, to be published in the Newsletter of the 25th March, you will find information on lawn types, turf, removing weeds, and scarifying.
+In Part 2, you will find information on lawn types, turf, removing weeds, and scarifying.
 So here is Part 1 of the Lawn Special!

 Yes, this term really does exist and we are happy to explain it to you!
 It concerns the ventilation of grass roots.
 Lawns are often on soils that are not sufficiently sandy, so too little air reaches the roots - which need to breathe.
 As a result, the soil is too cohesive and lawn growth is stunted.
 Aerification - the addition of air - can help.
 Special gardening and landscaping devices are used to stamp holes into the lawn.
 These holes are then filled with coarse sand so they do not become muddy.
 Surface water now flows away better and the grass roots get more air - to ensure better lawn growth.
 On small lawns at home or in problematic areas (e.g. where the soil is particularly clayey and/or has standing water), you can aerify the grass with a digging fork.